dagus01-lab/caronte/README.md

 ## Features
 -   immediate installation with docker-compose
 -   no configuration file, settings can be changed via GUI or API
+-   caronte automatically listens for packets in/out from the services that have been added
+-   it is possible to download all the traffic captured by caronte into a .pcap file
 -   pcaps to be analyzed can be loaded via `curl`, either locally or remotely, or via the GUI
     -   it is also possible to download the pcaps from the GUI and see all the analysis statistics for each pcap
 -   rules can be created to identify connections that contain certain strings